CVE-2018-6668

 01 // Technical Summary

 McAfee Application Control/Change Control 7.0.1 and prior are vulnerable to a whitelist bypass, allowing attackers to execute arbitrary code.
-This vulnerability permits attackers to circumvent security controls by leveraging interpreters like PowerShell to load and execute malicious DLLs, potentially leading to system compromise and data exfiltration.
+This vulnerability permits attackers to circumvent security controls and execute malicious payloads, potentially leading to system compromise and data exfiltration.

 02 // Vulnerability Mechanism

-Step 1: Payload Preparation: An attacker crafts a malicious DLL containing the desired payload (e.g., a reverse shell, malware installation, or data exfiltration routine).
+Step 1: Payload Preparation: The attacker crafts a malicious DLL containing the desired payload (e.g., a reverse shell, malware installation).

-Step 6: Payload Execution: The malicious DLL executes, allowing the attacker to gain control of the system, execute arbitrary commands, and potentially escalate privileges.
+Step 5: Code Execution: The malicious DLL is executed, allowing the attacker to gain control of the system or perform other malicious actions.

 03 // Deep Technical Analysis